 For the woman who has been hurt in her marriage, for the one who is pursuing God, but her husband isn’t, for the one who craves a simpler life and doesn’t know where to begin…this episode is for you.
 We hope you join us in this refreshingly honest conversation about choices we make and the peace we are searching for.

-You can listen to our conversation with Esther here.
+You can listen to our conversation with Esther on iTunes here.

 A few things you heard on the show: